Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 Actually living life.

 Rather than listening to other people talk about their lives and others’, not listening to podcasts refocused me on experiencing cool stuff in my own life.
-And when there was nothing cool going on, I thought about cool things I could do in the future.
+And when I had nothing cool going on, I thought about cool things I could do in the future.

 It also got me questioning the merits of some of the pie-in-the-sky philosophical stuff I’ve recently written on this blog.
 Maybe we’re better off thinking less and doing more.